 Setoff under 31 U.S.C. § 3728 occurs at the payment certifying level.
 The statute requires the payment of a judgment against the United States to be withheld to the extent necessary to satisfy a debt owed to the United States by the Judgment Plaintiff.
 Regulations implementing this statute are in Subpart C to 31 CFR Part 256.

-Entirely separate and apart from setoff under section 3728, the Debt Collection Improvement Act of 1996 (DCIA) requires federal agencies to refer delinquent nontax debts to Fiscal Service for purposes of collection by offset of nontax payments under 31 U.S.C. § 3716.
-Administrative offset occurs at the disbursing official level, after a payment has been certified.
-31 U.S.C. § 3716(c)(1)(A).
+Entirely separate and apart from setoff under section 3728, the Debt Collection Improvement Act of 1996 (DCIA) requires federal agencies to refer delinquent nontax debts to Fiscal Service for purposes of collection by offset of nontax payments pursuant to 31 U.S.C. § 3716.
+Administrative offset occurs at the disbursing official level, after a payment has been certified, 31 U.S.C. § 3716(c)(1)(A).
 (Because the two offsets occur at different stages in the payment process, it's possible for a single payment to be set off for one debt under section 3728 and administratively offset for a different debt under section 3716.)

 Regulations implementing administrative offset by the disbursing official are at 31 C.F.R.
 Part 285.
 In particular, Part 285.5 addresses the centralized offset of federal payments to collect nontax debt owed to the United States.
-Federal payments subject to administrative offset by the disbursing official include payments from the Judgment Fund.
-31 CFR 285.5(e)(1).
+Federal payments subject to administrative offset by the disbursing official include payments from the Judgment Fund, 31 CFR 285.5(e)(1).

-An agency requesting payment of an award from the Judgment Fund must provide the TIN(s) of the person(s) legally entitled to the payment from the Judgment Fund on Form 197, "Judgment Fund Voucher for Payment," line 6.
-In almost all cases, this means the TIN(s) of the plaintiff(s) for payments arising out of actual or imminent litigation or the TIN(s) of the claimant(s) for payments arising out of an administrative settlement.
 Providing the TIN for the plaintiff's or claimant's attorney, even if the payment is being made to the attorney or into the attorney's trust fund, is not proper and will result in the submission being rejected.
 31 CFR 256.13, 256.14 ("The TIN provided must be for the party entitled to the payment, whether or not that party is the payee.
 Failure to include a required TIN results in an incomplete request for payment.
 Fiscal Service may return, without action, any request for payment that is incomplete.").

 - TIN for each person legally entitled to payment of funds from the Judgment Fund must be provided even if the actual or imminent lawsuit is a class action or other multiple plaintiff lawsuit, and even if a lump-sum payment will be made to a claims administrator or other entity that will issue individual payments to the persons entitled to the funds.
-In such a case, please contact the Judgment Fund Section prior to submitting a request for payment to ensure the proper process is established to handle the TINs.
+In such a case, please contact the Judgment Fund Branch prior to submitting a request for payment to ensure the proper process is established to handle the TINs.

 - Even in the case of an award of attorney fees, the TIN that must be provided is the TIN for the plaintiff or claimant, as the plaintiff or claimant is generally the person legally entitled to the payment under the laws that provide for awards of attorney fees against the United States.
 It does not matter if the plaintiff or claimant has asked that the fees or costs be paid directly to his/her attorney.

-- Even if the agency requesting payment from the Judgment Fund has done its own due diligence to ascertain if a payment made by that agency should be offset, that fact has no effect on the Judgment Fund Section's responsibility to submit properly completed certified payment vouchers to the disbursing official.
-For the Judgment Fund Section to be able to submit proper vouchers, it must have the TIN(s) of the person(s) legally entitled to the payment and will reject any submission that does not include this information.
+- Even if the agency requesting payment from the Judgment Fund has done its own due diligence to ascertain if a payment made by that agency should be offset, that fact has no effect on the Judgment Fund Branch's responsibility to submit properly completed certified payment vouchers to the disbursing official.
+For the Judgment Fund Branch to be able to submit proper vouchers, it must have the TIN(s) of the person(s) legally entitled to the payment and will reject any submission that does not include this information.